 Annual Bonus.
 Pursuant to the Durkin Employment Agreement, Mr. Durkin was eligible for an annual bonus under the CAIP with a target amount of 100% of his base salary, the actual amount of which was determined in our sole discretion based on his overall performance and the Company's performance.
-For more information about performance-based bonuses, see "-Compensation Discussion and Analysis-Elements of Our Executive Compensation Program for 2016-Corporate Annual Incentive Plan and Other Performance-Based Bonuses" above.
+For more performance-based information about bonuses, "-Compensation Discussion and Analysis-Elements of Our Executive Compensation Program for 2016-Corporate Annual Incentive Plan and Other Performance-Based Bonuses" above.